xkyleann/xkyleann/README.md

 ### Hi there (=^ ◡ ^=)👋
   I am Edibe Tutku from Poland/Krakow.
 I am senior at AGH Science and Technology University with a passion of coding.
-I have worked as an Web-Site Development and game designer for years.
+I have worked as an Web-Site Development and game designer.

   Currently, I am interested in opportunities to learn more about software development, implant microchip technology and specifically SQL.
 I also enjoy, UX-UI and design in general.